 A living wall, also known as a vertical garden or green wall system, is a structure where plants grow vertically on a wall surface.
 Unlike traditional landscaping, which spreads horizontally, a living wall uses specially designed panels, soil substrates, or hydroponic systems to support plant growth on building interiors or exteriors.

-Living walls exist to maximize greenery in limited urban spaces.
-As cities grow denser, architects and designers seek ways to integrate sustainable architecture into commercial buildings, residential complexes, and public infrastructure.
+Living walls are designed to maximize greenery in limited urban spaces.
+As cities become denser, architects and designers increasingly integrate vertical garden systems into buildings and infrastructure.

 • Structural support panels